 The Mediterranean diet has long been praised for its heart-healthy properties, and many of this diet’s components contribute to disease prevention and overall wellness.
 It is based on ingredients and eating patterns from Italy, Spain, and other Southern European regions.
 It largely mirrors conventional healthy eating patterns with a few unique distinctions.
 This diet focuses on nutrient-dense, plant-based foods.

 The base of each Mediterranean-inspired meal consists of a variety of fruits and vegetables, whole grains, beans and legumes, and nuts and seeds.
-Fish and other seafood is recommended at least two times per week, especially omega-3 rich fatty fish such as salmon, mackerel, sardines, and albacore tuna.
+Fish and other seafood is recommended at least two times per week, especially fatty fish such as salmon, mackerel, sardines, and albacore tuna rich in omega-3 fatty acids.
 Animal-based fats (butter, shortening, lard) are replaced by heart-healthy plant fats such as olive and canola oils.
 Poultry, low-fat dairy, and eggs are eaten occasionally, while red meat and sugary snacks are rare treats, a few times per month.

 All of these can be easily located in your local grocery store – so add these to your shopping list today and take the first step toward a commitment to a healthier life!